 3. Find a Promising Alternative Solution

 A majority of businesses switch to outsourcing to escape the hassle of in-house recruitment.
 Outsourcing projects to a white label service provider can be one solution, but this isn’t the right choice in case businesses want more control over their projects.
-Instead, a business can opt to build dedicated teams or hire dedicated resources.
+Instead, a business can opt to build dedicated remote teams or hire dedicated resources.

 How Dedicated Team Model Can Curb the Growing Rate of Employee Turnover